 This pressure, in turn, squeezes the laxative blood vessels (veins), the blood no longer drains from the erectile tissue, the high pressure remains and the penis becomes large and stiff.
 The cavernous bodies have a stable connective tissue envelope, which limits their extent (tumescence), and together with the balance of inflow and outflow of the blood determines the hardness (rigidity) of the erection.

 The afferent blood vessels (arteries) are barrier arteries whose width can be regulated by the musculature of the arterial wall.
 Emptying of the cavernous bodies is also under the control of the brain via nerve impulses.
 These control the smooth muscles of the barrier arteries, the arteries occlude and thus the pressure falls in the erectile tissue.
 The low pressure is no longer sufficient to squeeze the laxative vessels.
 As a result, the bloodstream is released, the erectile tissue empty, the penis relaxes again.

 Frequency of Erectile Dysfunction

 Many men are affected by a more or less pronounced erectile dysfunction, in India alone up to 6 million.
 The incidence increases with age, according to studies to more than 50%.
-However, only 10-25% of them can be treated, although up to two-thirds of men are sexually active even at a high age.
+However, only 10-25% of men seek erectile dysfunction treatment in Delhi, although up to two-thirds of men are sexually active even at a high age.

 The unreported number is so high.
 Shame probably prevents many sufferers from going to the doctor (or fear of not being a real man).
 Often the partnership is burdened by this.
 This, in turn, builds up psychological pressure, which only aggravates the problem.